huanlin/huanlin.github.io/content/en/docs/hugo-customization/admonitions/index.md

 ## Conclusion

-In the figure below, the first admnnition block is rendered with Material for MkDocs.
+In the figure below, the first admonition block is rendered with Material for MkDocs.
 The second one is the result of work described in this article.

 ![](images/result-comparision.png)

-As you can see, the admonition from DoIt theme is customized and integrated to my website.
-I would say the look and feel is pretty similar to Material for MkDocs, job done.
+As you can see, the admonition from DoIt theme is customized and integrated to my website, and I would say the look and feel is pretty similar to Material for MkDocs, job done.

 > P.S.
 I didn't bother to modify the icon, but it should be a simple task.